Yisas/yisas.github.io/index.md

     alt: "Where the Light Shines"
     title: "Where the Light Shines"
     excerpt: 'A 3D video game prototype produced in 48 hours for the [2019 Global Game Jam hosted at ETS](https://globalgamejam.org/2019/jam-sites/montr%C3%A9al-game-jam-2019-%C3%A9ts).
 	A co-op experience where one player must guide another through a treacherous boat journey.
+Winner of the Best Multiplayer category.
 	1-2 Xbox controller(s) required.'
     btn_class: "btn--primary"
     download: "https://github.com/Yisas/GGJ2019/releases/download/1.0/Where.the.Light.Shines.zip"